You can never get enough Mickey Ears and there is a new set coming to…

 The only problem with this is guests have had to switch existing reservations when their originally booking hotel has been closed.
 Disney has been good at accomodating their guests and is not charging any fees to change hotels.

+Disney’s plan is to slowly increase capacity until they reach the limit of what they can realistically support and still follow the guidelines.
 Even Chapek said they probably won’t reach 100% while this crisis is still going on, but they can get close to that if everyone cooperates and follows the rules.

 Making Reservations for the Theme Parks